 9 minute presentation by Dr. Felitti which includes some patients’ personal stories

-What if my ACE Score is “0”?
+What if My ACE Score is “0”?

 The links between adverse childhood experiences and chronic illness are more important than even the ACE studies suggest.
 The ACE studies do not look for every kind of trauma that may have happened in childhood.
-What is being found is that the links between adverse childhood experiences and chronic illness are not limited to events that appear to be overtly traumatic or that involve violence.
+What is being discovered is that the links between adverse childhood experiences and chronic illness are not limited to events that appear to be overtly traumatic or that involve violence.

 Many other types of trauma also affect risk for chronic illness.